oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

       }
     },

-##### Document Property - Distribution - Text
+##### 3.2.1.4.1 Document Property - Distribution - Text

-The Text member (`text`) value represents a description that provides a textual description of additional constraints.
-Value type is string with 1 or more characters.
+The Textual description (`text`) of value type `string` with 1 or more characters provides a textual description of additional constraints.

 Examples: